Deshaun Watson runs for TD, Browns bottle up Joe Burrow in 24-3 win over Bengals in season opener

 Out of timeouts, the Browns overloaded the right side before Watson took the snap and sprinted left for the end zone, getting a seal block from wide receiver Amari Cooper.

-Stefanski and offensive coordinator Alex Van Pelt celebrated with a big hug after their QB crossed the goal line.
+Stefanski and offensive coordinator Alex Van Pelt celebrated with a big hug after the QB crossed the goal line.
+Stefanski credited Van Pelt for adding the play on Saturday, and Watson said he checked out of a pass before the run.

-Burrow missed most of training camp with a calf sprain and didn't appear to be as mobile as usual.
-The misty, wet weather didn't help him either as he struggled to get a good grip in the first half before putting on a glove.
+Burrow wasn't as mobile as usual due to the calf issues, and the misty, wet weather didn't help him either as he struggled to get a good grip in the first half before putting on a glove.

-Cincinnati punted seven times in the opening half, crossed midfield twice and picked up 97 yards.
+Bengals coach Zac Taylor, who dropped to 0-5 against Cleveland, said the conditions altered the game plan.

+“Immediately, it was a different game than we’ve had to play in a long, long time with the rain," he said.
+"They did a great job managing the conditions.”

 REMEMBERING BROWN